hcilabasu/crowd-creativity/README.md

 ## Known issues
 - The bottom of the layout is cutoff by the amount of the navbar
 - It is possible that two ideas in the versioning panel may be placed in the same location.
+Implement collision detection and handling.

 ## Completed
 - Color-code user ideas vs other ideas (implemented as a text at the bottom of the idea block)